Bushwick Inlet Park: Description

-Bushwick Inlet Park is part of a planned shoreline park area along Greenpoint and Williamsburg's industrial riverfront, which would stretch continuously from Newtown Creek to East River State Park at North Seventh Street.
+As of 2026, Bushwick Inlet Park covers 35.53 acre.
+It is part of a planned shoreline park area along Greenpoint and Williamsburg's industrial riverfront, which would stretch continuously from Newtown Creek to East River State Park at North Seventh Street.
 A 3.5 acre section of Bushwick Inlet Park between North 9th and North 10th Streets is open to the public.
 This section contains playing fields for soccer and American football, as well as playground and restrooms.
 The park also contains a community center building, which also houses administrative offices.
 The administrative offices occupy the northern section of the building, facing the East River to the west, while the community center occupies the southern section, facing Kent Avenue to the east.
 The community center is operated by the Open Space Alliance, a nonprofit organization.
 Both facilities are on the former site of a parking lot for car rentals.

 A 1.89 acre northern section of the park, between North 11th and North 12th Street, opened to the public in 2022.
 It includes benches, paths, and an artificial hill with an elevated lawn.
 In addition, this section contains several thousand plantings, some stone seating, and a small water playground.

-To the north, along the inlet, is a 1.9 acre section that would include a shoreline with a beach and kayak launch.
+To the north, along the inlet, is a 1.8 acre parcel known as the Motiva site.
+It opened in 2026 and includes plants, a footpath, and a kayak launch.
 The inlet contains plants such as Ailanthus, Morus, and a number of invasive or non-native plants, which support the local wildlife.
 At least one group has also proposed adding a sanctuary for feral cats within the park.
 As part of the original plan for Bushwick Inlet Park, there would have been a lookout boardwalk along the shore of Bushwick Inlet.

 East River State Park, which is separately administered by the New York state government, is directly south of Bushwick Inlet Park, on the former Brooklyn Eastern District Terminal site.
 Both parks are close to the NYC Ferry system's North Williamsburg pier at North 6th Street.